Now that you understand the basics of paying for college let’s explore how you can apply for state financial aid as a Texas Resident in TASFA 101.

 - Some schools require documentation (usually just a worksheet they sign) if they did not file taxes

-- If earned under 10,000, they are not required to file taxes
+- If you earned under $12,200, you are not required to file taxes

 Step 3: Mail Necessary Items

 After completing your TASFA form, a signed copy of the TASFA and all supplemental documents will need to be mailed to each school where you have applied or plan to apply.

 - Can be obtained from the IRS here

 - Selective Service Card (males only) 1-888-655-1825 or www.sss.gov